Donald Trump disbands CEO advisory councils via Twitter

 The White House did not immediately respond to a request for comment as to whether there will be a formal process to disband the councils or whether there was concern of further resignations.

-IBM CEO Ginni Rometty remained on the Strategic and Policy Forum, the same council that former Uber CEO Travis Kalanick and Tesla and SpaceX founder Elon Musk both departed earlier in the year.
+IBM CEO Ginny Rometty remained on the Strategic and Policy Forum, the same council that former Uber CEO Travis Kalanick and Tesla and SpaceX founder Elon Musk both departed earlier in the year.

 Discuss: Donald Trump disbands CEO advisory councils...